facebookresearch/matrix/README.md

 ```
 @software{matrix2025,
-  author = {Dong Wang and Yang Li and Ansong Ni and Youssef Emad and Xinjie Lei and Ruta Desai and Asli Celikyilmaz and Ramya Raghavendra and Leo Huang and Daniel Li},
+  author = {Dong Wang and Yang Li and Ansong Ni and Youssef Emad and Xinjie Lei and Ruta Desai and Karthik Padthe and Xian Li and Asli Celikyilmaz and Ramya Raghavendra and Leo Huang and Daniel Li},
   title = {Matrix: Multi-Agent daTa geneRation Infra and eXperimentation},
   url = {http://github.com/facebookresearch/matrix},
   year = {2025},